 I have started with a basic vanilla no-bake cheesecake recipe which is the basis for each of the other varieties.
 All you need to do is follow the same steps you would to make the vanilla cheesecake, but add in additional ingredients.
-These recipes make a 6 inch round cheesecake which is ideal for 4-6 people.
+These recipes make a 6-inch round cheesecake, which is ideal for 4-6 people.
 If you want to make a bigger cheesecake, simply scale up the recipe.

-- 2 tbsp Melted butter, unsalted
+- 2 tablespoons Melted butter, unsalted

 - 1/2 cup Cream Cheese